yaviddang20/EScAIP/README.md

 ## Pretrained Models

-We will release the pretrained models soon (after the model transition is fanalized).
+We will release the pretrained models in the paper soon (after the model transition is fanalized).

 ## Citation